Supporting supervisors of graduate researchers

 - Have an ongoing appointment with the University (includes adjunct and emeritus staff).

-- Have completed the online training on Supervising Research Students (SRS) and Research Integrity
+- Have completed the online training on Supervising Doctoral Studies (SDS) and Research Integrity, and completed Cultural Awareness Training (workshop)

 To register as a supervisor staff must also complete the Application for Internal Supervisor Registration form.
 The form needs to be approved by the Faculty Associate Dean Research and sent with supporting documentation (CV, testamur/transcript) as an email attachment to email@example.com.
 The paperwork is processed by the Graduate Research Office and a confirmatory email is sent to the staff member.